-This section reports the results of applying S-spline local refinement to an IGA analysis of an implicit gradient damage model.
-Continuum damage models are widely used for the simulation of diffuse fracture processes [24].
-Among the gradient damage formulations, the implicit gradient enhancement is considered the most successful [25].
+We next consider an implicit gradient damage model.
+Continuum damage models are widely used for the simulation of diffuse fracture processes [42].
+Among the gradient damage formulations, the implicit gradient enhancement is considered the most successful [43].
 This issue is improved using isogeometric finite elements to overcome the problems associated with the use of mixed formulations and meshless methods for gradient damage formulations [4].
-In this section, we will consider the L-shaped specimen shown in Figure 12 using the gradient damage formulations in [4].
+In this section, we will consider the L-shaped specimen shown in Fig. 14 using the gradient damage formulations in [4].
 In this example Young's modulus is 10 GPa and Poisson's ratio is 0.2.
 The left and bottom edges are modeled as rigid plates.
 Pinned roller supports are placed at the left and bottom ends of the bottom and left rigid plates respectively.
 This ensures that only a rigid rotation is allowed at the support.
 The supports are then displaced symmetrically in the x and y directions as shown.
 The problem configuration and loading ensures that the damage field starts developing at the concave corner and migrates at a forty-five degree angle towards the upper right corner of the domain.
 Increasing resolution only in the vicinity of the damage field is accomplished using S-spline local refinement.